-- promote and test prototypes of participatory Integrated Activity and Organization Plans (PIAOs), with particular reference to the PAs implementing the NRRP, also on the basis of the NAP indications - innovate training and skills development models in order to improve the quality of training plans, focusing on the relational aspect of corruption risk and the approach based on concrete cases and ethical dilemmas; - contribute to the development of a model for assessing and managing the risk of interference by interest groups in the NRP implementation phase.
+- promote and test prototypes of participatory Integrated Activity and Organization Plans (PIAOs introduced by Article 8 of Decree-Law No. 80 of 2021), that are participatory, with particular reference to the PAs implementing the NRRP, also on the basis of the National Anti Corruption Plan (NAP) indications - innovate training and skills development models in order to improve the quality of training plans, focusing on the relational aspect of corruption risk and the approach based on concrete cases and ethical dilemmas; - contribute to the development of a model for assessing and managing the risk of interference by interest groups in the NRRP implementation phase; - enhance the interrelations and synergies between the functions of the RPCT and the 'manager' of suspicious transaction reports for anti-money laundering purposes.